arvid220u/zkmao/README.md

 - players should be able to play their cards
 - it should not be possible to cheat

+the main circuit is `circuit/drawcardsprivately`. the other circuits are helper circuits.

 ## setup

 run